unbit/uwsgi-docs/Go.rst

 Building uWSGI with Go support
 ******************************

-As always you can build Go support as an embedded component or as a plugin.
+As always, you can build Go support as an embedded component or as a plugin.

 The main difference with the others setup is that this time we will build a uwsgi library and not a uwsgi binary.
 This library will be used by a Go package named uwsgi.go you can link with your apps.